farezae/ECS7029P-Research-Methods-2024-25/README.md

 This repository provides the code for performing Exploratory Factor Analysis (EFA), including Kaiser-Meyer-Olkin (KMO) and Bartlett's Test of Sphericity.

 Link to Questionnaire: https://forms.office.com/e/HSsxXBK6is

+This repository also contains:
+1. Participant Information Sheet
+2. Participant Consent form